richeyrose/make-tile/docs/index.md

 ![Outliner](images/MainPanel.png)

-The **Subdivisions** option controls the number of times the tile is subdivided before being made 3D and controls how detailed your tile will be on export.
+The **Subdivisions** option controls the number of times the tile is subdivided after being made 3D.
 The higher this number the more subdivisions and the more detail you will pick up, however setting this too high, especially when working on your tiles, can severely slow things down.

-The **UV Margin** control is used to correct for occasional glitches that occur at the edges of tiles.
-If you've got strange gaps on the edges of your tile material try tweaking this number.

 ## Tile Types
 Each tile type is customisable and once you've selected a tile type in the top panel a set of different options will appear in the **Tile Options** panel, allowing you to set the size of your tile on creation, along with other parameters such as base angle and leg length for corner tiles or triangular floor tiles.